nicksguru/commons-bom/README.md

 # Bill of Materials (BOM)

-A comprehensive Maven Bill of Materials for managing dependency versions across Spring Boot-based projects.
+A comprehensive Maven Bill of Materials for managing dependency versions across all Commons modules.

 ## Overview